 - Line baking sheet with parchment paper: This will help the cookies from spreading too much.
 Bonus: It makes clean up a breeze!

-- Measure flour properly: Fluff the flour with your measuring cup, measure a heaping portion, then level it off with the back of a knife.
+- Measure flour properly: Lightly spoon the flour into your measuring cup and level it off OR use the weight measurements provided.

 - Light brown sugar vs. dark brown sugar: You can use either for this recipe.
 I have noticed that the extra moisture in dark brown sugar makes the cookies spread a bit more than the light brown sugar, but they’re equally delicious either way.